Create your own price tags

 Click Ok to confirm.

-Note that the upper-left control used to enter label quantity is now disabled.
-It displays 33 which is the total number of labels generated with the current data source settings.
+Note that the top-left control for entering the label quantity is now disabled.
+Instead the number 33 which is the total number of labels generated with the current data source settings.

-Let’s now work on the smaller description text to incorporate data from the data source.
+Now edit the smaller description texts in order to incorporate the data from the data source.

-By replacing part of the existing text with fields from the data source, we ensure that each label will present the right data to be printed.
+By replacing part of the existing text with fields from the data source, you ensure that each label contains the correct data to be printed.

-Let’s now connect the upper-right image to the Image field of the data source, so that each label will display the right tool image.
+Now connect the top right image with the Image field from the data source so that each label displays the correct image.

-Double click on the screwdriver image, click the Field button and select the field Image as defined in the Excel file:
+Double-click the image of the screwdriver, click the Field button and select the Image that is defined in the Excel file:

 Click Ok to confirm.

-At this point, your Labeljoy file should look something like this, in the first page:
+At this point, the first page of your Labeljoy file should look something like this:

 Double click on the barcode and remove the last 4 digits of the text.
 Then select the field Item code by clicking the Field button.

-This way we’re telling Labeljoy to generate a barcode that will be made up of a static section followed by a dynamic 4-digit part:
+In this way, you are telling Labeljoy to create a barcode consisting of a static section followed by a dynamic 4-digit part:

-Here’s page 2 and page 3 of the job:
+Here you can see pages 2 and 3 of the job: